Abhay956/terragrunt/README.md

 ```bash
 terragrunt run-all plan
 ```
-The terraform plan command shows what infrastructure will be created/updated/destroyed.
+The terragrunt plan command shows what infrastructure will be created/updated/destroyed.
 Review the plan output to ensure it is making the expected changes.

 To then apply the changes:
 ```bash